Visit the institution website for COVID‑19 updates

-- an understanding of operating practice, design standard and regulatory policies in the electricity supply industry
+- an understanding of operating practices, design standards and regulatory policies in the electricity supply industry

-- knowledge of power transmission and distribution grid operation code
+- a knowledge of the power transmission and distribution grid operation code

-- competency in the advanced modelling and analysis of a large system
+- competency in the advanced modelling optimisation, analysis and control of a large power system

 - competency in advanced signal and data analysis

-- operating knowledge of commonly adopted power system simulation tools (DigSilent, EMTDC-PSCAD, Matlab, PSSE and Power System Toolbox)
+- operational knowledge of common power system simulation tools (DigSilent and Matlab)